oniongarlic/response-sensor/README.md

 ## MQTT

 Data is sent using secure connection to a MQTT server.
-It can the be re-distributed or handled in some nice manner.
+It can then be re-distributed or handled in some other manner.

+Certificates need to be uploaded to the PyCom board in /flash/cert/

+* "ca_certs":"/flash/cert/ca.pem"
+* "keyfile":"/flash/cert/pycom.key"
+* "certfile":"/flash/cert/pycom.crt"

 You can easily monitor realtime values with mosquitto_sub, for example